Aqaba: Modern history

 During World War I, the Ottoman forces were forced to withdraw from Aqaba in 1917 after the Battle of Aqaba, led by T. E. Lawrence and the Arab forces of Auda Abu Tayi and Sherif Nasir.
 The capture of Aqaba allowed the British to supply the Arab forces.
 In 1918, the regions of Aqaba and Ma'an were officially incorporated into the Kingdom of the Hejaz.
 In 1925, Ibn Saud the ruler of Nejd with the help of his Wahhabi Ikhwan troops successfully annexed the Hejaz, but gave up the Ma'an and Aqaba to the British protectorate of Transjordan.

 The Jordanian census of 1961 found 8,908 inhabitants in 'Aqaba.

-In 1965, King Hussein, through an exchange deal with Saudi Arabia, gave 6000 km2 of desert land in Jordanian territories in exchange for other territories, including 12 km of an extension of prime coastline south of Aqaba, which included the magnificent Yamanieh coral reef.
+In 1965, King Hussein, through an exchange deal with Saudi Arabia, gave 6000 km2 of desert land in Jordanian territories in exchange for other territories, including 12 km of an extension of prime coastline south of Aqaba, which included the Yamanieh coral reef.
 Aqaba was a major site for imports of Iraqi goods in the 1980s until the Persian Gulf War.

+In 1997, the Aqaba Marine Reserve was established within the southern boundaries of the Gulf of Aqaba.